-- fraud might occur and the risk of management override of controls.
-Audit procedures performed by the Engagement Team included: - level, and the controls implemented to address those risks - non-standard entries used to record non-recurring, unusual transactions or other non-routine adjustments - Identifying and testing journal entries that reclassified costs to alternate performance measures disclosed in the face of the consolidated income statement - risk of material misstatement, based on an assessment of quantitative and qualitative risk factors. - matters section above - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
-The is from events and transactions reflected in the financial statements, the less likely we would become aware of it; - nature and complexity, through appropriate training and participation. - indications of fraud or non-compliance with laws and regulations throughout the audit - For components in which audit procedures were performed, we requested the component auditors to report to us instances of noncompliance with laws and regulations that give rise to a risk of material misstatement of the Group financial statements
+- We assessed the susceptibility of the Group's and parent company's financial statements to material misstatement, including how fraud might occur and the risk of management override of controls.
+Audit procedures performed by the Engagement Team included: - Asking management, the Finance Team, legal counsel, and the Board about the risks of fraud at the Group and parent company level, and the controls implemented to address those risks - Assessing the design and implementation of controls relevant to the audit that management have in place to prevent and detect fraud, including updating our understanding of the internal controls over journal entries, including those related to the posting of non-standard entries used to record non-recurring, unusual transactions or other non-routine adjustments - Identifying and testing journal entries that reclassified costs to alternate performance measures disclosed in the face of the consolidated income statement - Testing journal entries with focus on those journal entries identified by the Group or Component Audit teams as posing a higher risk of material misstatement, based on an assessment of quantitative and qualitative risk factors. - Performing specific procedures in response to the risks and significant accounting estimates as detailed within the key audit matters section above - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it; - The engagement partner's assessment of the appropriateness of the collective competence and capabilities of the Engagement Team included consideration of the Engagement Team's understanding of, and practical experience with, audit engagements of a similar nature and complexity, through appropriate training and participation. - We communicated relevant laws and regulations and potential fraud risks to all Engagement Team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit - For components in which audit procedures were performed, we requested the component auditors to report to us instances of non-compliance with laws and regulations that give rise to a risk of material misstatement of the Group financial statements